-For Students Seeking Tutoring in Sauk Village, We Offer:
+Private, In-Home Tutoring in Sauk Village, Illinois

-Sauk Village District Curriculum Used in Our In-Home Tutoring Programs
+Sauk Village District and Curriculum

 The districts aim to empower all its students to who take responsibility for their own learning and are engaged, active students.
 The school strives to provide a rigorous, structured curriculum and offers opportunities for all students to succeed.
 The curriculum is based on the Illinois Learning Standards which is a rigorous curriculum intended to provide a quality, equal education to students.
 The focus is on developing critical thinking skills, sharpening analytical writing and effective communication skills, developing science literacy and problem solving skills, and a solid foundation in mathematics.

 Educating Our Parents: Understanding the Sauk Village District Curriculum